fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     We then define a function for downloading and processing the training data.
-    In this function we download the FRED-MD dataset for the considered vintage, transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order logarithmic difference as in <a href="#references">[2]</a>) and define the features as the first lag (i.e. the one-month lag) of the all the time series (including the target time series).
+    In this function, we download the FRED-MD dataset for the considered vintage, transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order logarithmic difference as in <a href="#references">[2]</a>) and define the features as the first lag (i.e. the previous month value) of all the time series (including the target time series).
 As in <a href="#references">[2]</a>, we use the data after January 1960, and we use only the time series without missing values.